Nathnaelc/cs162-test/session_16/README.md

 It is far better to make the updates all-or-nothing (atomic).
 This means that the database is always in a consistent state.
-Today's exercises focus on sets of instructions that must all succeed, or all fail to ensure that the database is left in a consistent state.
+Today's exercises focus on sets of instructions that must either all succeed, or all fail to ensure that the database is left in a consistent state.

 ## Questions